2. Catalog view

 This view lets you browse through the flows and datasets fed by the selected dataset.
 Access any downstream flow by selecting it and then clicking Open the Flow .

-Lineage can also be viewed in the flow via any “source** or target node configurator:
+Lineage can also be viewed in the flow via any source or sink node configurator: